piteren/pypoks/podecide/podecide.md

 - **DMK** - Decision MaKer, the top layer of abstraction responsible for learning and making decisions
 - **DMK Module** - PyTorch definition of NN used for learning / storing / and running policy
 - **StatsManager** - a component that provides statistics to support DMK durring learning and decision-making
-- **GamesManager** - manages many DMKs while playing poker games on multiple tables
+- **GameManager** - manages many DMKs while playing poker game on multiple tables
 ---

 ### DMK - Decision MaKer